You can configure and customize retrieval and response generation, further improving the

 -

-To modify inference parameters when querying a knowledge base – Follow the console steps at Query a knowledge base and generate AI responses.
+To modify inference parameters when querying a knowledge base – Follow the console steps at Test your knowledge base with queries and responses.
 When you open the Configurations pane, you'll see an Inference parameters section.
 Modify the parameters as necessary.

 To modify inference parameters when chatting with your document – Follow the steps at Chat with your document without a knowledge base configured.
 In the Configurations pane, expand the Inference parameters section and modify the parameters as necessary.